Safety

 Noise Reduction and Hearing Conservation 121

-Students enrolled in this course will learn various ways to protect their hearing and why preventative measures should be taken to avoid hearing damage.
-They will be able to describe OSHA regulations regarding noise levels and hearing conservation and the impact had on daily operations in the workplace.
+After completing this course, users will learn various ways to protect their hearing and why preventative measures should be taken to avoid hearing damage.
+They will be able to describe OSHA regulations regarding noise levels and hearing conservation and the impact on daily workplace operations.

 • Difficulty Beginner